Q&A icon

 Table of contents

-Yes, even bootstrapped pre-revenue startups that lose money must pay taxes.
-You might not be subject to Income Taxes (which are based on profitability) but you will still be subject to a wide variety of other taxes which aren’t always connected to Revenue.
+And even if you might not be subject to Income Taxes (which are based on profitability) but you will still be subject to a wide variety of other taxes which aren’t always connected to revenue and income.

 Do startups that lose money pay taxes?